Ryan-Holben/prettify/readme.md

 There are a number of places one could work next:
 * Improve the code-recognition algorithms
 * Improve the diagram-recognition algorithm
-* Combine this code with the winning entry in the original contest to make a nice Table of Contents interface.
+* The code currently returns the table of contents data back to the main script.
+A natural next step would be to generate a nice navigation for all of the note files which includes these subtopics.
+* Squash bugs and introduce more robust error-handling.

 ## Bugs
 This script was developed using _recursion.txt_, and it works pretty well with it!
 However, it has mixed results with other text files.
 In particular, when applying the script to other files the following things may happen: